 Materials, products, designs, plans, ideas, files, techniques, procedures, research, computer programs, formulas, patterns, methods, models, films, audio tapes, specifications, processes, strategies, bids, proposals, financial information, inventions, discoveries, programs, drawings and other data of the Foundation are the property of SDSURF and should not be used for personal gain or given to an outside firm or individual except through regular channels and with appropriate authorization by SDSURF management.
 Any transfer of material or disclosure of information, even though it is not apparent that an employee has personally gained by such action, constitutes unacceptable conduct.

 Any employee found to be in violation of this policy will be subject to discipline.
-If you have any questions as to whether any action you take may constitute a conflict of interest or violation of this policy, you should speak to your supervisor or to the Director of Human Resources immediately.
+If you have any questions as to whether any action you take may constitute a conflict of interest or violation of this policy, you should speak to your supervisor or to the Chief Human Resources officer immediately.